Is the Yucatan Peninsula safe for new travelers?

 However, Yucatan as a region is extremely safe as compared to the rest of Mexico so the border regions here aren’t as bad.

-Mexico is an amazing country to navigate, but you definitely need to look up which regions should be avoided when backpacking if you’re to venture outside the peninsula.
+From my personal experience Mexico has been an amazing country to navigate, but you definitely need to look up which regions should be avoided when backpacking if you’re to venture outside the peninsula.

 Yucatan can be the starting point for many backpackers taking the long route down to Colombia to see all the Central American countries.

-Guatemala and Belize are quite easy to navigate if you decide to backpack by bus hopping or with coach rides.
+You’ll find countries like Guatemala and Belize are quite easy to navigate if you do decide to backpack by bus hopping or with coach rides.

-Make sure to book only the safest accredited hotels and hostels too, you don’t want to book the cheapest possible accommodation for budgetary restraint reasons and find yourself in a sticky situation.
+Make sure to book only the safest accredited hotels and hostels too!
+The last thing you want is to book the cheapest possible accommodation for budgetary restraint reasons and find yourself in a sticky situation.

 Where to Stay in Yucatan